bgoonz/docs-collection/github/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/index.md

   - /articles/markdown-basics/
   - /articles/things-you-can-do-in-a-text-area-on-github/
   - /articles/getting-started-with-writing-and-formatting-on-github
-intro: 'You can use simple features to format your comments and interact with others in issues, pull requests, and wikis on GitHub.'
+intro: "You can use simple features to format your comments and interact with others in issues, pull requests, and wikis on GitHub."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 children:
   - /about-writing-and-formatting-on-github
   - /basic-writing-and-formatting-syntax
 shortTitle: Start writing on GitHub
 ---